 First and foremost you need to be interested in learning about the past.
 There will be extensive debate and discussion in lessons and you will be given plenty to read and think about as the course progresses.
 This will serve as a springboard into independent research and wider reading.
 Essay writing and the ability to analyse and interpret a range of sources are key skills that you will learn and develop.
 Clearly success at IGCSE is an advantage in order to thrive in this demanding, intellectually rigorous and respected subject.
-A 7, 8 or 9 grade History IGCSE is highly recommended.
+A 7, 8 or 9 grade History IGCSE is needed for success at A Level.